 The goal was to balance visual information with written information so that the users are not overwhelmed.

-Iteration 1
+Iteration 1 of merge confirmation screen

 3. Success, loading and error states